7–29 January from 6am–11pm

 From 1790–91, Patyegarang – a young Aboriginal woman – shared with Lieutenant William Dawes some of the local language during frequent visits to his hut at ‘Tar-ra’ (Dawes Point Park).

-At this site, hear Lille Madden – a young Gadigal woman – reading the word-lists and sentences gifted to Dawes by Patyegarang.
+At this site, hear a recording of Lille Madden – a young Gadigal woman – reading the word-lists and sentences gifted to Dawes by Patyegarang.

 Photo: Gabi Briggs

 Enter your email below to have your password sent to the address

 Log in or create an account to save these.